Nellie Rodríguez

-Nelson Rodríguez (born June 12, 1994) is an American professional baseball first baseman for the York Revolution of the Atlantic League of Professional Baseball.
+Nelson Rodríguez (born June 12, 1994) is an American professional baseball first baseman who is a free agent.
 He was drafted in the 15th round of the 2012 MLB draft by the Cleveland Indians.

 Career

 Cleveland Indians

 Rodríguez attended George Washington High School in Washington Heights, Manhattan.
 The Cleveland Indians selected Rodríguez in the 15th round of the 2012 MLB draft.
-He started the 2013 season with the Lake County Captains of the Class A Midwest League, but struggled, and was demoted to the Mahoning Valley Scrappers of the Class A-Short Season New York-Penn League.
+He started the 2013 season with the Lake County Captains of the Single–A Midwest League, but struggled, and was demoted to the Mahoning Valley Scrappers of the Low–A New York-Penn League.
 He returned to Lake County in 2014.
-He began the 2015 season with the Lynchburg Hillcats of the Class A-Advanced Carolina League, and was promoted to the Akron RubberDucks of the Class AA Eastern League during the season.
+He began the 2015 season with the Lynchburg Hillcats of the High–A Carolina League, and was promoted to the Akron RubberDucks of the Double–A Eastern League during the season.
 He played for Akron in 2016, earning a non-roster invitation to the Indians' 2017 spring training camp.

 Rodríguez was rated as the Indians #3 first base prospect entering the 2018 season.
-He became a free agent at the conclusion of the 2018 season.
-Rodríguez re-signed with the Indians in February 2019.
-He became a free agent following the 2019 season.
+He played in 107 games split between Akron and the Triple–A Columbus Clippers, hitting .228/.308/.416 with 15 home runs and 62 RBI.
+Rodríguez elected free agency following the season on November 2, 2018.

+Rodríguez re-signed with the Indians on a minor league contract on February 27, 2019.
+In 78 games for Double–A Akron, he batted .199/.281/.376 with 12 home runs and 42 RBI.
+Rodríguez elected free agency following the season on November 4.